stukel-lab/N15-LIM/README.md

 * A Modified MCMC Sampling Algorithm: [R code](https://github.com/tbrycekelly/N15-LIM/blob/master/xsampleN15.r)
 * With these additional functions: [Notebook](https://github.com/tbrycekelly/N15-LIM/blob/master/ExternalFunctions.ipynb), [R code](https://github.com/tbrycekelly/N15-LIM/blob/master/ExternalFunctions.R)

+### About Notebook Files

+Since not everyone is familiar with the Jupyter Notebook platform, let us say a few words about it.
+Jupyter, formally iPython Notebook, is an interactive scripting environment for use in data analysis, script development and, importanly, for sharing scripts and workflows with others.
+While designed with Python in mind, the platform is nearly language agnostic with ready backends (i.e. kernels) for numerous languages: R, MatLab, C, Java, Clojure, Lisp, Fortran, etc. Do yourself a favor and check it out, it is certainly worth the time to learn about this valuable, open source resource.

 ---

 ### Citation

-_Stukel M.R., Decima M., Kelly T.B._ A new approach for incorporating 15N isotopic data into linear inverse ecosystem models with Markov Chain Monte Carlo sampling.
+Stukel M.R., Decima M., Kelly T.B.
+A new approach for incorporating 15N isotopic data into linear inverse ecosystem models with Markov Chain Monte Carlo sampling.